baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 ------|------
 SELECT query, count(*) FROM pg_stat_activity group by query | 1

-MUCH better, we now only have our one connection running this query.
-Excellent, we are being clean with our approach and with any luck aren't leaking memory anywhere.
+MUCH better, even after running through the loop, we have no active connections to the database.

 So there you have it.
 I like this setup a lot and can start using this in my projects.
-I'm always a fan of these simpler ways, and especially if I can lose out on the huge libraries that ORMs can become.
+I'm always a fan of these simpler ways, and especially if I can toss out on the huge libraries that ORMs are.
+I'm sure they are helpful somehow, but I've always get burned or stuck somewhere when I use them.